Katsiez/Memory-card-game/README.md

 -I would like to include ''intruders'' or animals that are not dogs/puppies.
 I tried doing this with svgs of a llama and hedgehog but I am not yet familiar with how to manipulate JS to generate a Game Over reaction when those particular cards are being matched.
 I tried assigning those images a different class in html and css, but it was not as successful as I had hoped.
 -Make the app a bit more responsive, maybe show 4, instead of 2 cards in a row.
 I am however, weary of the fact that the cards would become too tiny to be played without accidentally clicking on the neighbouring ones.
 -Create a pop-up message explaining the game rules, although the game is quite simple.
+-Should I ever wish to achieve an even more dramatic effect, I could include a ''wrong'' sound each time 2 non-matching cards are flipped.

 ## Technologies used:
 1. HTML